sdqali/site/content/blog/2018-04-05-command-line-clients-for-grpc---polyglot.markdown

   at me.dinowernli.grpc.polyglot.Main.getFileDescriptorSet(Main.java:93)
   at me.dinowernli.grpc.polyglot.Main.main(Main.java:62)
 ```
 This was unexpected, as adding this capability to Polyglot should not be too diffcult, considering that they already support reflection for executing services.
+This is something that I am interested in implementing.